-If you do not agree with your trainer’s assessment results, you can make an informal enquiry directly to your trainer or you can make a complaint via the complaints and appeals process, documented further within this handbook.
+If you do not agree with your trainer’s assessment results, you can make an informal inquiry directly to your trainer or you can make a complaint via the complaints and appeals process, documented further within this handbook.
 A complaint and appeal form is located on our website.

 Online delivery via Zoom

 Depending on the course and course delivery you select, some or all of your classes may be delivered via Zoom.
 Zoom is a popular video communication service, appropriate for delivering a presentation and facilitating discussion.
 Zoom will be used for theory classes during lock downs.

 You can join Zoom classes using a phone or a computer, either through a browser or an app.
-We’ll record all Zoom sessions for record-keeping, quality assurance and training purposes.

 Canvas – our Learning Management System (LMS)

 Your assessments are completed online through Canvas, a leading LMS used by schools and universities all over the world.

 You can access Canvas to complete and submit assessments on a computer or phone.
 Some assessments will be easier to complete on a computer, whereas a phone will be appropriate for some written and multiple-choice questions.
 Canvas offers an app for Android and iOS.